 - Ignoring the data: There are over 100,000 websites, thousands of partners, numerous connections with disability-focused organizations, and most importantly - hundreds of thousands of people with disabilities who use accessiBe, in millions of sessions, every month, proving there is practical hope for a problem that was never tackled to this scale.

 In conclusion, I am surprised that such an influential institution as NBC would disregard a significant side of the story and only present one side.
 I am surprised that NBC would take a stand against a company that invests so many resources into such an important cause, raising awareness for accessibility at a scale that has never been seen before.
-Most of all, I’m concerned that NBC would put themselves on the side that impedes progress and access for people with disabilities, contributing to the existing obstacles that stand between people with disabilities and an accessible web.
+Most of all, I’m concerned that NBC would put itself on the side that impedes progress and access for people with disabilities, contributing to the existing obstacles that stand between people with disabilities and an accessible web.

 accessiBe has always been, and will always be, motivated by this good cause.
 That, I promise you.
 We are an innovative technology company and will never stop until we have made the Internet accessible at scale.